 A distinction should be made between mild sleep problems and more severe forms.
 In general, severe sleep problems or chronic insomnia is defined as three or more nights of disrupted sleep a week over the course of three or more weeks, leading to significant reductions in performance during the day.
-If sleep is disrupted occasionally within a period of less than three weeks, and if it does not make it difficult for you to function during the day, then these problems are classed as mild sleep problems.
-These sleep problems usually resolve themselves.
+If sleep is disrupted occasionally within a period of less than three weeks, and if it does not make it difficult for you to function during the day, then these problems are classed as mild sleep problems, which usually resolve themselves.

 What are sleep problems?